The Confusion Behind the Term Aromatherapy

 The term aromatherapy implies that anything that is aromatic and "smells good" is considered healing or therapeutic.

-Aromatherapy, more formally called holistic aromatherapy, is a field of study and practice that utilized the use of pure essential oils and other botanical aromatic and fatty ingredients that are considered safe when used correctly.
-Candles, massage oils, potpourri products, bath salts and other products that contain synthetic fragrance oils and other synthetic ingredients are not generally recognized as legitimate as aromatherapy products, despite any aromatherapy claims stated on the labels.
+Aromatherapy, more formally called holistic aromatherapy, is a field of study and practice that utilized the use of pure essential oils and other botanical aromatic and vegetable oils.
+Candles, massage oils, potpourri products, bath salts and other products that contain synthetic fragrance oils and other synthetic ingredients are not generally avoided as aromatherapy products, despite any aromatherapy claims stated on the labels.
 Not all natural ingredients are healthy for us or safe to use.
 There are ingredients including essential oils that are considered toxic.
 Toxic essential oils are also generally avoided in the practice of aromatherapy except in mindful instances by those experienced and qualified to do so.

 It goes without saying that your favorite designer fragrance will stir your emotions and your sense of smell.
-And you may also wear your favorite fragrance in the hopes that it will stir particular emotions within your spouse/romantic partner and those that you come into contact with on a day to day basis.
+And you may also wear your favorite fragrance in the hopes that it will stir particular emotions within your spouse/romantic partner and those that you come into contact with.
 Your favorite fragranced candle can also bring a smile or a temporary sense of calm.
-That heavily fragranced candle, especially if it is made with commonly used paraffin wax, however, is dispersing toxins into the air as you burn it, and that is far from the intended definition of aromatherapy that is meant to use only natural, healing ingredients.
+That heavily fragranced candle, especially if it is made with commonly used paraffin wax, however, may be dispersing toxins into the air as you burn it, and that is far from the intended definition of aromatherapy that is meant to use only natural, therapeutic ingredients.

 The distinction is that synthetic fragrances can be harmful over time even when used correctly, and they do not offer the range of therapeutic benefits of essential oils.
 I love to use Lavender Essential Oil as an example.
 A synthetic fragrance that smells like lavender may be pleasing to your nose and make you smile as you inhale, but that is pretty much all it will do.
 Lavender Essential Oil, on the other hand, contains natural constituents including linalyl acetate and linalol that are anti-microbial, anti-inflammatory, can help ease pain, and can help provide a sense of calm.
 It's calming ability is not simply because it smells "nice."
 The linalyl acetate present within Lavender Essential Oil greatly contributes to Lavender's calming properties.
 Topically when safely diluted, it can also help to speed the healing of burns and offers a number of other benefits.
 Visit the Lavender Essential Oil profile page to learn more about the oil.